whotwagner/check_mk-rbl/README.md

 # check_mk-rbl

 Check_mk-rbl is a simble rbl-check-plugin for check_mk.
-This plugin gathers all IPv4-adresses of a server and checks all public adresses if they are listed on any blacklist.
+This plugin gathers all IPv4-adresses of a server and checks public adresses if they are listed on any blacklist.

 This project is a fork of [HeinleinSupports version](https://github.com/HeinleinSupport/check_mk).